OpenDSA/OpenDSA/RST/en/PIFLAS21/FLOverview.rst

 to how programming languages are formed.
 We start with :term:`finite automata` (also called :term:`finite state machines <finite state machine>`).
-We will see that an automaton represents a simple language, and that a type of grammar (:term:`regular grammar`) can represent the same language.
+We will see that any finite automaton represents a simple language, and that a type of grammar (:term:`regular grammar`) can represent the same language.
 Also we will look at :term:`regular expressions <regular expression>`.